 Is this city worth visiting?
 Khm... just to "check-in".
 Maybe.
 But it's better to choose another nearby destination to make a trip more memorable.
-For example, you can visit Pereslavl Zalessky town (for example, during our private tour).
+For example, you can visit Pereslavl Zalessky town.

 Pereslavl Zalessky is an ancient town that combines romantic vibes of patriarchal Russian province with prosperity and bustling of Moscow region.
 Pereslavl is perfect for those who wants to see the ordinary life of the countryside on the background of numerous medieval churches and monasteries surrounded by ancient earthen berm.

 In th 18th century, Pereslavl finally turned into the typical provincial town.
 Even the railroad bypassed it, destroying the last hopes of its flourishing as an industrial or business center.

 Moreover, Pereslav has been never restructured using any urban plans, that's why its center lookes like a mess of various private houses with chaotic planning and the single well preserved earthen berm in addition.

 Despite more and more cars and cottages, Pereslavl has a persistent vibes of the countryside.
 What a nice place to see the province as it is!

 The place is must-see if you a fan of railroads and train.
 Pereslavl is famous by its museum of narrow-gauge railways where you can ride the small steam locomotive.
 It's one of the few places where the world of the narrow gauge is preserved.
 Is this city worth visiting?
 Yes!